Brief

 - the tradition of an annual ice-climbing competition

-held at Rannamõisa see-bank near Tallinn is revived by MEK
+held at Rannamõisa sea-bank near Tallinn is revived by MEK

 Mt.
 Everest (Himalaya),